-The New Testament contains four passages that indisputably describe speaking in tongues: Acts 2, Acts 10:44-47, Acts 19:6, and I Corinthians 12:10.
-In each case, those who spoke in tongues did so by the power of God’s Spirit, “…as the Spirit enabled them…” (Acts 2:4, NET).
+The New Testament contains four passages that indisputably describe speaking in tongues.
+In each case, those who spoke in tongues did so by the power of God’s Spirit.

 - Isaiah associated tongues with rest and refreshing, not invasion.

-- Peter’s words further link this refreshing with the Holy Spirit.
+- Peter’s words further links this refreshing with the Holy Spirit.

 The initial fulfillment of the prophecies concerning tongues occurred on the Day of Pentecost.
-On this occasion 120 Jewish Disciples of Christ were baptized with the Spirit and spoke in tongues, including the apostles, the brothers of Jesus, Mary the mother of Jesus, and a number of women:
+On this occasion, 120 Jewish Disciples of Christ were baptized with the Spirit and spoke in tongues, including the apostles, the brothers of Jesus, Mary the mother of Jesus, and a number of women, (Acts 2:1-4)

 The supernatural sound filled the room, signifying that the Spirit had come to that place to manifest Himself in a special way and to do a special work.
-The tongues like fire settled on each individual, signifying that the Spirit was ready to baptize and fill each person.
+The tongues like fire settled on each individual, signifying that the Spirit was ready to baptize and fill each person, (Acts 2:3)